KA HALE

-Ka Hale Manu o Lono is a Kanaka Maoli–led, Indigenous religious-based organization dedicated to the protection, restoration, and stewardship of sacred sites and ancestral lands.
-Our work centers on Hokualele Heiau, Pōhaku Hoʻohanau Heiau, the ʻIli of Kihapiʻilani wetlands, and the Uhauʻiole Valley wetlands, guided by ancestral knowledge, cultural practice, and generational responsibility.
+Ka Hale Manu o Lono is a Kanaka Maoli–led, Indigenous religious faith based organization dedicated to the protection, restoration, and stewardship of sacred religious & agriculture sites.
+Our resoration work centers on Hokualele Heiau in Anahola, Pōhaku Hoʻo Hanau Heiau in Wailua and Opaekaa & Uhauiole Valley in Wailua guided by the great mahele, hawaiian kingdom laws, ancestral knowledge, cultural practice

 -

-Site Focus: Heiau restoration, cultural preservation, and native forest stewardship
+Site Focus: Heiau stone work restoration, cultural preservation, and native forest stewardship

 -

-Restoration of the three levels of terraced walls, including a 100 x 100-foot square enclosure and stone kiʻi (tiki)
+Restoration of the multiple levels of terraced walls, including a 100 x 100-foot square enclosure and stone kiʻi (tiki)

 -